Tim Devine: Career

 In 2006, as Devine became increasingly interested in technology and digital media, he founded Webcastr.com, a 24-hour online digital multi-channel network that featured daily content from more than 200 channel providers including CBS News, the BBC, MTV News, Fox Sports, the Wall Street Journal, CBC, AFP (France), the New York Times, Newsweek, Warner Music Group, Sony/BMG Music, an others.
 Webcastr's viewership exceeded one million viewers per month in more than 175 countries.

 In 2014, Devine joined Scayl, an end-to-end encryption email service.
 He is the senior vice president of business development and serves on the company's board of directors.

+In 2022, Devine was named Head of A&R by Sunset Blvd Records, an independent record label based in Los Angeles, where he signed Everclear, Fastball, The Dandy Warhols and Butthole Surfers.

 Devine has been a featured speaker at Digital Hollywood, SXSW, and the New Music Seminar, and is a founding member of Organizing for America.
 He is featured in the 2015 documentary The Damned: Don’t You Wish That We Were Dead.